A guide to transferring council and housing association tenancies on divorce

 It is possible for the court to make a property adjustment order in respect of a tenancy including a council house tenancy and a housing association tenancy.
 The court also has power under the Family Law Act 1996 to order the transfer of certain types of tenancies.
 This order is binding on the council or housing association.

 Renting in both names

-There can be a problem if the tenancy is a periodic tenancy in joint names , i.e one that has no defined end date as it can be ended by either of the joint tenants by giving notice to quit without the other person agreeing.
+There can be a problem if the tenancy is a periodic tenancy in joint names, i.e one that has no defined end date as it can be ended by either of the joint tenants by giving the notice to quit without the other person agrees.

 If you cannot agree about the transfer of the tenancy, you may need to get what is called an injunction from the court to prevent the other tenant from giving notice.
 Once the tenancy is at an end the court cannot order a transfer as there is no tenancy to transfer, so it makes sense to act early if you think this is going to happen.
 Legal aid is still available in certain circumstances for housing matters.
 Check here to see if you can get legal aid using the Ministry of Justice legal aid calculator